Sharpening Part 2 – The Journey

 Terminology and Translation

-Where a suitable English word is available, I will use them, but for the most part, I will employ the Japanese terms converted from Kanji (Chinese pictogram characters) and Hiragana (phonetic Japanese characters) to the Roman letters used in most English-speaking nations.
+I have used suitable English words if available, but for the most part, I have employed the Japanese terms converted from Kanji (Chinese pictogram characters) and Hiragana (phonetic Japanese characters) to the Roman letters used in most English-speaking nations.
 I apologize in advance if this causes consternation, but at least it will not add to the general confusion about these tools common among English speakers.

 The word for “chisel” in Japanese is “nomi” (noh/mee 鑿).
 The Chinese character used to write this word is complicated, so it is normally converted to the phonetic hiragana letters as “のみ.”
 You will notice that nomi is part of every chisel’s name, so I will use it too.